MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-flight-submission.md

 keywords: windows 10, uwp, Windows Store submission API, create flight submission
 ---

-# Create a package flight submission using the Windows Store submission API
+# Create a package flight submission

 Use this method in the Windows Store submission API to create a new submission for a package flight for an app.
 After you successfully create a new submission by using this method, [update the submission](update-a-flight-submission.md) to make any necessary changes to the submission data, and then [commit the submission](commit-a-flight-submission.md) for ingestion and publishing.